SCUDEM III 2018 Host Invite

-SIMIODE, Systemic Initiative for Modeling Investigations and Opportunities with Differential Equations, announces a new program for undergraduate or lower students and faculty: Student Competition Using Differential Equation Modeling (SCUDEM).
+SIMIODE, Systemic Initiative for Modeling Investigations and Opportunities with Differential Equations, announces this exciting program for undergraduate or lower students and faculty: Student Competition Using Differential Equation Modeling (SCUDEM).

-Below you will find information about the competition and responsibilities involved in serving as a regional host site.
-We sincerely hope you will consider hosting SCUDEM on your campus for this enriching and rewarding experience and help us further our goal of bringing differential equations modeling experiences to campuses across the country.
+We provide information about the competition and responsibilities involved in serving as a regional host site.
+This is in our SCUDEM III 2018 Local Site Host Coordinator Guide Book.
+We sincerely hope you consider hosting SCUDEM III 2018 on your campus for this enriching and rewarding experience and help us further our goal of bringing differential equations modeling experiences to campuses across the country.

 SUMMARY OF COMPETITION PROCESS